 “I’m fine with leaving,” I replied, “but it’s kind of hard when I’m stuck in a tree.”

-April thought about it a moment, gave a little nod and shrug, and saying, “Yeah, you’re right on that,” she went to the side of the tree and pulled on the end of the rope.
+April thought about it a moment, gave a little nod and shrug, “Yeah, you’re right on that,” she went to the side of the tree and pulled on the end of the rope.
 The net opened, and I went tumbling to the ground.

 “Ow.”
 I groaned, casting a sharp look her way, “That was uncalled for.”